-The MonetDB team has been pioneering column stores technology since 1993, based on the intuition that simplicity of a database kernel and novel software stack is essential for a break-through in query processing speed.
+The MonetDB team at the Centrum Wiskunde & Informatica (CWI) has been pioneering column stores technology since 1993, based on the intuition that simplicity of a database kernel and novel software stack is essential for a break-through in query processing speed.
 At a time when joins were considered one of the prime performance hindrances, main-memory a scarce resource, and cost-based multi purpose optimizer, the MonetDB team relied on extensive join processing, fully materialized intermediate relational tables in virtual memory, and a three-layered software stack focused on strategic, tactical, and operational optimization decisions.

 The Dark Ages [1979-1992] The development of the MonetDB software family goes back as far as the early eighties when the first relational kernel, called Troll, was delivered to a larger audience.
 It was spread over ca 1000 sites world-wide and became part of a software case-tool until the beginning of the nineties.
 None of the code of this system has survived, but ideas and experiences on how to obtain a fast kernel by simplification and explicit materialization found their origin during this period.
 The second half of the eighties was spent on building the first distributed main-memory database system in the context of the national Prisma project.
 A fully functional system of 100 processors and a wealthy 1GB of main memory showed the road to develop database technology from a different perspective.